Educlicko2o/ionjs/README.md

 # IonJs v0

 IonJs lets you develop innovative web apps within build firebase and supabase hooks and is looking for a way for SQL too.
-With inbuild components, like `pre screen` and It will also let you make your components for your web app, and much more  to come.
+With inbuild components, like `pre screen`, `ajax in html` and It will also let you make your components for your web app, and much more  to come.

+## Documentation

+Documentation is on the way it will arrive by feb 25 IST.

-## Sponsors
+## Sponsoring

 Ionjs is a open source projects and completely free to use.
 The tremendous amount of effort needed to maintain the projects and coordinate the community efforts in the two ecosystems is only made sustainable thanks to the generous financial backing of our sponsors and backers.
 Please consider [sponsering ionjs development](https://www.patreon.com/educlickdev)